wandb/codesearchnet/src/dataextraction/README.md

 For all languages, we do some filtering of data to ensure that the samples we are considering are meaningful.
 Concretely, we use the following rules:

-* Methods with no documentation are removed..
+* Methods with no documentation are removed.
 * Functions that are less than 3 lines long are removed.
 This removes interface
   declarations, short methods, getters/setters and unimplemented methods.
 * Functions with less than 3 tokens in their documentation are removed.
 If easily